Monthly Archives: August 2017

 Barn swallow in South Africa (photo from Wikimedia Commons)

-We’ve all seen fish jump to catch flying insects above the water but African tigerfish do much more than that.
+We’ve all seen fish jump out of the water to catch flying insects but African tigerfish do much more than that.

 Back in 2011, scientists conducting a telemetry study of barn swallows (Hirundo rustica) in South Africa were surprised to find that their subjects were being eaten by fish!